jstifano/test-bydrec/README.md

     2. Lift the server with npm run start
     4. The server will be running on https://localhost:5000.

-    NOTE: You can import the Postman collection located in /data/postman and test the services created.
+    NOTE: You can import the Postman collection located in /data and test the service created.

 ## Services description